 Now it’s research time.

-Once you’ve picked a list of agents you’re interested in, make sure that your work falls within the age categories and genres they represent, and follow their submission guidelines precisely.
+Once you’ve picked a list of agents you’re interested in, make sure that your work falls within the age group, categories, and genres they represent, and follow their submission guidelines precisely.
 Some will vary, but all of them require one essential ingredient: the query letter.

 Step 8.
 Cultivate patience.